Aninstance/zws-wordpress-contacts-database/readme.txt

 This is a beta testing release.
 The first release version (1.0) of this plugin is currently still under active development.

-Because this is a beta version, there is currently NO plugin settings page.
-In addition, caching has been disabled by default, until the release of beta 0.2.

-Please only install for testing purposes until at least version 0.2.

-However, if you do install < 0.2 on a live website, please re-download the zip and reinstall periodically, to ensure you always have the latest version.
+If you are installing from the master zip file from GitHub, please re-download the zip and reinstall periodically, to ensure you always have the latest release version.

-Because there is no settings page yet, you will need to edit DistanceCalculator.php and set the DISTANCE_MATRIX_API_KEY constant to your Google Distance Matrix API key.

 == Features ==